ahembree/ansible-hms-docker/gen-docs/docs/config-docs/traefik/security.md

 - Enforce HTTPS only requests
 - Enforce Traefik dashboard over secure connection
 - Disable port `8080` access to Traefik
+  - This will also disable Homepage integration with Traefik
 - Only allows requests to services/Hosts with Traefik enabled
 - Disable TLS1.0 and TLS1.1 and use TLS1.2 as the new minimum
 - Add security headers for the following:
   - `X-Frame-Options: DENY` : [[Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/X-Frame-Options)] Denies iFrame embedding
   - `X-Content-Type-Options: nosniff` : [[Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/X-Content-Type-Options)] Blocks a request if the request destination is of type style and the MIME type is not text/css, or of type script and the MIME type is not a [JavaScript MIME type](https://html.spec.whatwg.org/multipage/infrastructure.html#javascript-mime-type)

+## Middlewares

+The following middlwares are available:

+- `internal-ipallowlist`: Allows only RFC1918 private address space and any other IPs/ranges defined in the `traefik_subnet_allow_list` variable
+- `external-ipallowlist`: Allows all traffic from `0.0.0.0/0`
+- `internal-secured`: Applies the `internal-ipallowlist`, `https-only`, and `secure-headers` middlewares
+- `external-secured`: Applies the `externa-ipallowlist`, `https-only`, and `secure-headers` middlewares
+- `https-only`: Configures permanent redirection to HTTPS
+- `secure-headers`: Applies headers to prevent iFrame embedding, blocks requests if MIME types do not match certain criteria, and only allows Host headers for applications that are enabled within this project